DanilZherebtsov/ultimate_mac_terminal_setup/README.rst

     curl -L https://github.com/Homebrew/brew/tarball/master | tar xz --strip 1 -C homebrew sudo mv homebrew /usr/local/homebrew

-Add path to brew to your .zshrc file:
+Add path to brew to your .zshrc file.
+Open it with your text editor and insert the following line at the end of the file:

 .. code-block::
     caption: For ARM macs